DevEmmanuel01/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Each script here is on input and output of shell permissions
+Each script here is on input and output of shell permissions on ALX